OneDrive/onedrive-api-docs/docs/controls/file-pickers/node/index.md

 }
 ```

-## Render the File Browser
+### 3. Render the File Browser

-Once the required dependencies have been added to your project, you are ready to render the File Browser component for Microsoft Graph.
-The SDK exposes the component `GraphFileBrowser` that requires a valid `access_token` be returned via the `getAuthenticationToken` prop.
-The
+Once the required dependencies have been added to your project, you are ready to render the `GraphFileBrowser` component.
+To successfully fetch and display files, the component expects a valid `access_token` be returned via the required `getAuthenticationToken` prop.
+Below is an example implementation:
-below component code shows an example usage:

 ```jsx
 class App extends React.Component {